ibm-cloud-docs/containers/ts-storage/ts-storage-object-helm-fails.md

 ```
 {: screen}

+When the `ibmc` Helm plug-in is installed, a symlink is created from the `~/.helm/plugins/helm-ibmc` directory for Linux systems or the `~/Library/helm/plugins/helm-ibmc` directory for Mac OS to the directory where the `ibmc` Helm plug-in is located on your local system, which is usually in `./ibmcloud-object-storage-plugin/helm-ibmc`.
 {: tsCauses}
-When the `ibmc` Helm plug-in is installed, a symlink is created from the `~/.helm/plugins/helm-ibmc` directory for Linux systems or the `~/Library/helm/plugins/helm-ibmc` directory for Mac OS to the directory where the `ibmc` Helm plug-in is located on your local system, which is usually in `./ibmcloud-object-storage-plugin/helm-ibmc`.

 When you remove the `ibmc` Helm plug-in from your local system, or you move the `ibmc` Helm plug-in directory to a different location, the symlink is not removed.

 If you see a `permission denied` error, you do not have the required `read`, `write`, and `execute` permission on the `ibmc.sh` bash file so that you can execute `ibmc` Helm plug-in commands.

+Review the following steps based on the error type.
 {: tsResolve}

 **For symlink errors**: